England in control against Zimbabwe as Ben Stokes and Shoaib Bashir impress with ball in Trent Bridge Test

 England enforce follow-on and have Zimbabwe two down in second innings after second day of four-day Trent Bridge Test; Ben Stokes (2-11) and Shoaib Bashir (3-62) star with ball as Zimbabwe's Brian Bennett hits his country's fastest Test century, from 97 balls

-Ben Stokes made a typically impactful return to bowling as England moved closer to victory over Zimbabwe on a second day at Trent Bridge which saw Sam Cook claim a first international scalp and spinner Shoaib Bashir bag three morale-boosting wickets.
+Ben Stokes made a typically impactful return to bowling as England moved closer to victory over Zimbabwe on a second day at Trent Bridge which saw Sam Cook claim a maiden Test scalp and spinner Shoaib Bashir bag three morale-boosting wickets.

 Zimbabwe opener Brian Bennett (139) hit his nation's fastest Test ton, from 97 deliveries, as the tourists were bowled out for 265 in reply to England's 565-5 declared - in which Ollie Pope top-scored with 171 - and asked to follow-on during an action-packed Friday.